-We began with the “Learning Sounds” package.
+We began with the “Learning Sounds” package and read the book.
 It was an opportunity for the toddlers and children to express themselves and find an incentive to try to talk.
-They have now figured out that instead of shouting, crying or hurting themselves, they could speak and in order to speak, they have to listen and so, they learned how to listen and talk every day.
+They have now figured out that instead of shouting, crying or hurting themselves, they could speak and in order to speak they have to watch, hear and practice.

 In Ameneh Nursery, reading was an opportunity for children to be embraced, seen and heard.